-The principal activities of the subsidiary companies are as disclosed in Note 12.
+The principal activities of the subsidiary companies are disclosed in Note 13 to the Financial Statements.

-There have been no significant changes in the nature of activities of the Company and its subsidiary companies during the financial year.
+Other than the acquisition of subsidiary as mentioned in Note 13, there have been no significant changes in the nature of the principal activities of the Company and its subsidiary companies during the financial year.